 6. Convert your loft without planning permission

-PD also allows for the construction of dormer windows, which will provide additional headroom within a converted loft.
-However, these must not sit higher than the highest part of your existing roof, or extend further forward than the roof plane at the front of the house.
+No part of this type of extension should be higher than the highest part of your existing roof, or extend further forward than the roof plane at the front of the house.

 7. Add a double storey extension without planning permission